UPDATE 2-March sales dash recovery hopes for European carmakers

 Italian car sales fell 17.4 percent in February from the same month a year ago.
 Automotive research group Centro Studi Promotor said in February that if sales continue on the past six months' trend, Italians will buy 1.3 million cars in 2013 - the fewest since the 1970s.

 While Europe is stuck in the doldrums, sales in the U.S. and China, the world's two largest car markets, are growing.
 U.S. car sales for March will be released later on Tuesday.
-(Reporting by Astrid Wendlandt, Gilles Guillaume, Christiaan Hetzner, Jennifer Clark, Sarah Morris, Manuel Ruiz; Editing by Christian Plumb and Tom Pfeiffer)
+(Reporting by Astrid Wendlandt, Gilles Guillaume, Jennifer Clark, Christiaan Hetzner, Sarah Morris, Manuel Ruiz; Editing by Tom Pfeiffer)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)